 \subsubsection{Sensors Bringup}

 The master node orchestrates all worker nodes to launch the sensor drivers.
 We would manually check if all sensors work as intended.
-If that's not the case, sensor's parameter would be modified accordingly.
-After everything is confirmed to work well, the triggering is turned off await the upcoming data collection.
+If that's not the case, sensor's parameters would be modified accordingly.
+After everything is confirmed to work well, the triggering is turned off awaiting the upcoming data acquisition.